Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 _All STAs detected in the primary or the secondary channel are HT STAs, and All STAs that are known by the transmitting STA to be a member of this BSS are either: 20/40 MHz HT STAs in a 20/40 MHz BSS, or 20 MHz HT STAs in a 20 MHz BSS._
 - [Protection Mechanism: Mixed Mode](https://github.com/Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/assets/94720207/a894e9c6-8a67-4080-9a97-75eb4fd51f44)

+## HT Protection: Overlapping BSS

+The OBSS Non-HT STAs Present field allows HT devices to report the presence of other non-HT STAs that cannot interpret the HT transmissions correctly.
+See 9.13.3 (Protection mechanisms for different HT PHY options).
+A second HT AP that detects a first HT AP’s beacon with the OBSS Non-HT STAs Present field set to 1 may, in conjunction with radio resource measurements and/or heuristics, cause greenfield and RIFS sequence transmissions of the second AP’s BSS to be protected by setting the Operating Mode field to 3.
+If the NonERP_Present bit is set to 1 in the first AP’s beacon, then the Use_Protection bit to 1 may also be set to 1 by the second AP.
+See Annex n061818

+HT STAs may also scan for the presence of non-HT devices either autonomously or after the STA’s AP transmits a HT Information element with the Operating Mode field set to 1.
+Non-HT devices may be detected as follows :
+•	one or more non-HT STAs are associated
+•	a non-HT BSS is overlapping (a non-HT BSS may be detected by the reception of a Beacon where the supported rates only contain clause 15, 17, 18 or 19 rates)
+•	management frame (excluding a Probe Request) is received where the supported rate set includes only Clause 15, 17, 18 and 19 rates.
+•	or when a HT Information element with OBSS Non-HT STAs Present field equal to 1 is received.

+When non-HT devices are detected, the STA may enable protection of its Greenfield and RIFS sequence transmissions.

+Set to 1 if the use of protection for non-HT STAs by overlapping BSSs is determined to be desirable.
+Examples of when this bit may be set to 1 include, but are not limited to, when

+•	one or more non-HT STAs are associated
+•	a non-HT BSS is overlapping (a non-HT BSS may be detected by the reception of a Beacon where the supported rates only contain clause 15, 17, 18 or 19 rates)
+•	a management frame (excluding a Probe Request) is received where the supported rate set includes only Clause 15, 17, 18 and 19 rates.
+Set to 0 otherwise.